Meet our award-winning and inspirational Cycling UK members

 Stevenage CTC are celebrating their Silver Jubilee.
 They organised a record 231 bike rides in 2013.
 That’s an average of more than four a week.
 The rides varied from 8 kilometres (5 miles) to 210 kms (130 miles).
 Last year their membership increased by 11.3% to 414.

-Sue Coles is a CTC Local Campaigner that gets results.
+Sue Coles is a Cycling UK Local Campaigner that gets results.
 She successfully protected a cycle path that was due to be removed and works hard making sure her local councils in Hampshire listen to cyclists.

 Elizabeth Reather is Chair of Leeds Cycling Campaign and has worked hard to improve cycling in Leeds.
 She became involved in campaigning for better conditions for cyclists in Leeds after finding that her bicycle commute in Leeds inevitably included an extremely fast and dangerous road.